DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 HitFilm Express is like having Premiere Pro and After Effects wrapped into a single free bundle.

-When it comes to motion design and visual effects, HitFilm Express also have you covered.
+Regarding motion design and visual effects, HitFilm Express also has you covered.

 You’ll get all the essential tools like keyframe animation, compositing, and masking.

-HitFilm Express also comes with boatloads of visual effects, like 3D effects, motion blurs, video filters, lens distortion correction, and 360-degree video editing capabilities.
+HitFilm Express also has visual effects, like 3D effects, motion blurs, video filters, lens distortion correction, and 360-degree video editing capabilities.

 An extra nice little detail is, that HitFilm allows you to continue editing while you export your video, which is a nice feature if you’re working across multiple projects and don’t want to wait.